 CMD DENTIST CENTER FOR PATIENTS IN MUNICH

-The CMD Center Munich-City is integrated into the practice of the specialist dentists at Asamhof and deals with the diagnosis and therapy of functional disorders of the masticatory organ.
-Modern diagnosis and therapy concepts, interdispciplinary approaches and continuous further training in this field determine our philosophy.
-Treatments are carried out according to the guidelines of our professional associations DGZMK and DGFDT.
-Dr. Muggenthaler qualifies as a specialist in CMD or functional diagnostics through his master's degree in functional diagnostics and therapy at the University of Greifswald, numerous further training courses and curricula in this area, including CMD training with Prof. Axel Bumann, and as a lecturer for CMD and functional diagnostics.
+The CMD Centre Munich-City is integrated into the practice of the specialists dentists in the Asamhof and deals with diagnosis and therapy of functional disorders of the masticatory organ.
+Modern diagnostic and therapeutic concepts, interdisciplinary approaches and continuous further training in this field determine our philosophy.
+Treatments are carried out according to the guidelines of our professional societies DGZMK and DGFDT.
+Dr Prokhorenko qualifies as a specialist in CMD or functional diagnostics through his numerous further training courses and curricula in this field, including CMD training with Prof. Axel Bumann.

 The most important information about CMD treatment at a glance

 Prosthetic follow-up therapy

 CMD = Craniomandibular Dysfunction